Purp1eW0lf/Blue-Team-Notes/README.md

 In the mean time, we can be alerted, respond, gather information like their user agent, techniques, IP address, and feed this back into our SOC to be alerted for in the future.

 First, you will need a `index.html` file.
-Any will do, I'll be borrowing this one: view-source:https://httperrorpages.github.io/HttpErrorPages/HTTP403.html
+Any will do, I'll be [borrowing this one](view-source:https://httperrorpages.github.io/HttpErrorPages/HTTP403.html)

 ```html
 <!DOCTYPE html>